 WiFi-enabled EZBs may be put into one of two available modes (AP or Client).
 Some cloud-based robot skills require an internet connection, such as PandoraBot, Microsoft Cognitive Emotion, Microsoft Cognitive Vision, or Bing Speech Recognition.
-While it is possible to connect a WiFi EZB to a local network in Client Mode, some users may prefer to simply add a second Wi-Fi network adapter to their PC.
-Adding a second WiFi adapter is the easiest solution to maintain an internet connection and the robot at the same time.
+While connecting a WiFi EZB to a local network in Client Mode is possible, some users may prefer to add a second WiFi network adapter to their PC.
+Adding a dual WiFi adapter is the easiest solution to maintain an internet connection and the robot simultaneously.

 Alternatively, some users may use an Ethernet cable plugged into their PC for internet access while using a WiFi connection to the EZB.
-While this tutorial covers how to connect with dual WiFi antennas, Ethernet users may find the "Possible Network Conflict" section useful for diagnosing connection problems.
+While this tutorial covers how to connect with dual WiFi antennas, Ethernet users may find the "Possible Network Conflict" section helpful in diagnosing connection problems.

-Adding a second WiFi adapter to the PC is great for people who travel with their EZB.
-Using a dedicated Wi-Fi adapter to connect to the EZB makes direct connecting much easier than mucking about with client network passwords, etc.
+Adding a second WiFi adapter to the PC is great for traveling with their EZB.
+Using a dedicated WiFi adapter to connect to the EZB makes direct connecting easier than mucking about with client network passwords, etc.

 What Kind Of WiFi Adapter?

-The easiest secondary WiFi adapter connects via USB.
-They are simple USB dongles that, once connected, provide a second Wi-Fi network interface for your computer.
+The most straightforward secondary WiFi adapter connects via USB.
+They are simple USB dongles that, once connected, provide a second WiFi network interface for your computer.
 This means you can connect to two WiFi networks at the same time...
 One to the internet via your router, and the second directly to the EZB.
-USB WiFi adapters can cost as low as new $1 from eBay, or slightly more if purchasing at your local computer store (staples, best buy, etc.).
+USB WiFi adapters can cost as low as new $1 from eBay or slightly more if purchased at your local computer store (staples, best buy, etc.).
 Here is an eBay search of new 802.11n USB WiFi adapters sorted by lowest price: Search eBay.

 How Does It Work?